Skip to main content

 "Exit-Ready" Is About Optionality

-He then holds leadership teams to account for the changes required to make that real.
+Paul Miles' current focus is helping firms get businesses exit ready, then holding leadership teams to account for the changes required to make that real.

-That accountability matters because “exit readiness” is easy to postpone because it's seen as solely about selling.
+That accountability matters because exit readiness is easy to postpone when it is seen as solely about selling.

-But readiness is also about efficiency today - and is better implemented when a firm is functioning well than when it's too late.
+Readiness is also about efficiency today - and is better implemented when a firm is functioning well than when it is too late.

 Transformation Starts With a Clean Map of Reality